taskflow/GSoC2023/README.md

 ### Expected Size of Project

-We expect a *large size* for this project because it spans multiple activities, such as implementing algorithms, benchmarking the solutions, and deploying solutions to real use cases.
+We expect a *large size* (350 hours) for this project because it spans multiple activities, such as implementing algorithms, benchmarking the solutions, and deploying solutions to real use cases.

 ### Difficulty Level